vitiral/wake/design/arch.md

   container is building the module_.
 - Rather, we want a deterministic representation of the platform we are building _on_.
-- However these are defined, they must obviously be a `GLOBAL` pkg of some kind.
+- However these are defined, they must obviously be a `GLOBAL` exec of some kind.
-- They are probably also themselves executables (i.e. docker).
-Many (excepting local builds) depend on some service already existing (i.e. a kubernettes cluster).
 - We need to encapsulate several items:
   - Platform we are building on
   - How to execute the executable